LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 	<?code quote.render(text="foo")?>

 (Here an ``<?code?>`` tag is used.
-The expression in the ``<?code?>`` tag is evaluated for the side effect of generating output)
+The expression in the ``<?code?>`` tag is evaluated for the side effect of generating output.)

 ``note``